wildlife-dynamics/wt-ndvi/README.md

 ## Understanding Your Results

 After the workflow completes successfully, you'll find your outputs in the designated output folder.

+### Data Outputs

+Your NDVI data will be saved in the format(s) you selected in the Persist NDVI Data configuration:

+- **CSV**: Opens in Microsoft Excel, Google Sheets, or any text editor.
+Best for quick data review and sharing.
+- **Parquet**: Opens in Python, R, or other data analysis tools.
+Best for large datasets and efficient storage.

 ### Visual Outputs (Dashboard)